 Crowned by the magnificent fifth-century BC Parthenon, glowing in floodlight at night, the Acropolis rises above neo-classical mansions and concrete apartment blocks in Athens' modern city centre.
 Widely considered the oldest symbol of western civilisation, it's the main reason most people come to the city, reaping hundreds of thousands of entry tickets per year.
 The majority of visitors pass through Athens in summer, stopping briefly to do the classic sites, on their way to the blissful Greek islands.

-But there are many good reasons to make Athens your next winter city break, writes Jane Foster.
+But there are many good reasons to make Athens your next winter city break.
 It's markedly cheaper than most European capitals; it's warmer than northern destinations, with plenty of blue sky and sunshine, even between October and March; and Greeks are true hedonists, meaning that non-touristy restaurants and late-night bars are still heaving with locals through low season.